limo-756/github-pages-with-jekyll/_posts/2022-06-06-Troubleshooting-OutOfMemoryError.md

 date: 2022-06-06
 ---

+## Eclipse MAT Overview window

+### Details section
+It tells about size of the dump, number of classes loaded, number of objects alive and number of class loaders. <br>
+If the size of the heap dump file and size of the dump in details sections does not match then that means, that some objects are eligible for garbage collection and will be collected in next cycle.

 <details>
   <summary> <h4> Difference between retained heap and shallow heap </h4> </summary>
   <p> <b> Shallow heap size </b> : It is the size of the object.